franchsli/whatsapp_clone_django/README.md

 - Add muted status logic.
 - Add user no updates or updates logic (if the user has uploaded a status show it in my status, otherwise show no updates in my status).
+- Add something to style the last message whether it was sent by the auth user or the contact.
 - Make the silence contact logic (booleand field)
 - Make the add status form work:
 - make it so the url parameters are optional (or check how you sent images from that input [image input]).